isomerpages/moe-peihwasec/_ccas/Sports & Games/Wushu.md

 <h4><strong>Wushu</strong></h4>

-<p style= "font-size:15px; line-height:2;"><strong>Pei Hwa Wushu</strong> focuses on developing students&rsquo; confidence in body expressions through a vigorous attention on the strengthening of body and mind.
+<p style="font-size:15px; line-height:2;margin-top:15px;"><strong>Pei Hwa Wushu</strong> focuses on developing students&rsquo; confidence in body expressions through a vigorous attention on the strengthening of body and mind.
 The practice of contemporary Chinese martial arts combines elements of performance and martial application.
 Think of it as a blend of performing arts and sports!</p>

 <h4><strong>Student Outcomes</strong></h4>